flaneurette/tiny-shop/README.md

 - edit: /inventory/site.json for site configurations.
 - edit: /payment/paypal/paypal.json and edit your paypal information.

+N.B.
+TinyShop expect the default webshop folder to be /shop/

 # administration
 The administration is only used to upload and convert CSV to JSON through the website.
 (It is not required to use it.)
 - edit: /administration/.htaccess, generate a .htpasswd and add your IP.

-N.B.
-TinyShop expect the default webshop folder to be /shop/

 That should be enough for a barebones demonstration.
+In future versions, there will be a less complex installation process.

 # Payment types: